grantspeelman/guard-reek/README.md

 ```
 all_on_start: true     # Check all files at Guard startup.
                        #   default: true
+cli: '--single-line'   # Pass arbitrary reek CLI arguments.
+                       # An array or string is acceptable.
+                       #   default: nil
 run_all: true          # Check all files on "Enter"
                        #   default: true
 ```